Breast Cancer Screening (PDQ®)

-Mammograms are less likely to find breast tumors in women younger than 50 years than in older women.
-This may be because younger women have denser breast tissue that appears white on a mammogram.
-Because tumors also appear white on a mammogram, they can be harder to find when there is dense breast tissue.Mammography.
+Mammography is less likely to find breast tumors in women with dense breast tissue.
+Because both tumors and dense breast tissue appear white on a mammogram, it can be harder to find a tumor when there is dense breast tissue.
+Younger women are more likely to have dense breast tissue.Mammography.
 The breast is pressed between two plates.
 X-rays are used to take pictures of breast tissue.

 - How dense the breast tissue is.

-- Certain gene changes, such as in the BRCA1 or BRCA2 genes.
+- Certain gene changes, such as changes in the BRCA1 or BRCA2 genes.